Early Islam

 Alexander Russell Webb is considered by historians to be the earliest prominent Anglo-American convert to Islam in 1888.
 In 1893 he was the only person representing Islam at the first Parliament for the World's Religions.
 And the Russian-born Muslim scholar and writer Achmed Abdullah (1881–1945) was another early prominent American Muslim.

-The number of mosques in the United States in 2011 was 2,106.
-The top six states with the most amount of mosques were: New York 257, California 246, Texas 166, Florida 118, Illinois 109, New Jersey 109.
+The number of mosques in the United States in 2020 was 2,769.
+The top six states with the most mosques were: New York 343, California 304, Texas 224, Florida 157, New Jersey 141, and Illinois 128.

 Source: Wikipedia